hvalfangst/rust-space-worm-game-wasm/README.md

 A classic Snake-inspired game written in Rust and compiled to WebAssembly for web browsers.

 The player controls a space worm that grows longer as it eats food while avoiding collisions with itself.
-Every 1000 points, players are eligible to choose special perks that enhance gameplay.
+At scores of 1000, 3000, 6000, and 10000 points, players are eligible to choose special perks that enhance gameplay.

 **🌐 Play Online:** [https://hvalfangst.github.io/rust-space-worm-game-wasm/](https://hvalfangst.github.io/rust-space-worm-game-wasm/)